jentery/mdia200v6/index.md

 *Please email me if you have any questions or concerns about the feedback (global or individual) we provided on Worksheet 1.*

 *Today is the last session covered by Worksheet 2, which is due by Monday, February 23rd at 10am.*
-## MODULE 3: Approaches (ten sessions)
+## MODULE 3: Approaches (eleven sessions)

-This module begins on Thursday, February 12th and ends on Thursday, March 26th.
+This module begins on Thursday, February 12th and ends on Monday, March 30th.
 ## Th Feb.
 12: Media Effects

 Before class, please read the "Media Effects" handout.